 \section{Abstract}

-A model for the universe on the basis of a self-interacting fermionic tachyon field is investigated here.
-It is shown that, devising a self-interaction potential of a proper form, the fermionic tachyon field is capable of producing an accelerating expansion that at late time tends to a constant value which is in consistence with the cosmological constant.
-This way the introduced fermionic tachyon field can be interpreted as the source of dark energy.
+We investigate a model for the universe based on the self-interacting fermionic tachyon field.
+We have shown that by devising a self-interaction potential of a proper form, the fermionic tachyon field is capable of producing an accelerating expansion.
+At late times, this potential tends to a constant value; this behavior is consistent with the cosmological constant.
+In this way, the introduced fermionic tachyon field can be interpreted as the source of dark energy.